usdoj-crt/beta-ada/_pages/infoline.md

 - How to file a complaint
 - Answers to technical questions

-Note that if your call about employment discrimination, housing discrimination, or air travel, you may be referred to another federal agency for assistance.
+Note that if your call is about employment discrimination, housing discrimination, or air travel, you may be referred to another federal agency for assistance.